 Any dog-handler who truly cares about the dogs that he or she sells will be prepared to clear any confusion that you may have regarding the Pinny Poo, and will also offer to provide a helping hand with the upkeep of your pet.

-The breeder will also show a keen interest in knowing about your lifestyle, so as to analyze the kind of life that the puppy will have in its new home.
+The breeder will also show a keen interest in knowing about your lifestyle, to analyze the kind of life that the puppy will have in its new home.

 3 Little-known facts about the Pinny Poo puppies